SEEd Project Garden

 The SEEd Project (Sustainable Edible Education) garden provides opportunities for students to directly engage in Cal Lutheran's sustainability efforts and supports the nation-wide movement that encourages people to grow and purchase local produce.

 Since the garden’s establishment in September 2010, the SEEd Project has also partnered with on-campus food services for a vermicomposting program.
-During a typical academic year, the garden holds a weekly Farm Stand on The Spine, distributing crops and other goods to the campus community, such as tea bags harvested from the garden’s plants, or fresh eggs from the garden’s hens.
-Additionally, once a month on Saturday mornings, the SEEd Garden hosts a SEEd Saturday event—a three hour long volunteer event.
+During a typical academic year, the garden holds a monthly Farm Stand on The Spine, distributing crops and other goods to the campus community, such as tea bags harvested from the garden’s plants, or fresh eggs from the garden’s hens.
+Mulitiple times a week our SEEd Garden student workers host informal drop in volunteer hours for anyone interested.
+Updated days and times are advertised in our Instagram account - come stop on over!

 The garden can be used by anyone!
 Faculty use the space so students can conduct experiments in a living lab or enjoy a lecture in the fresh air.
 Students, community members, faculty and staff can also host an event in the garden space—there’s even a pizza oven there to use!